 There were countless other phenomenal presentations.
 R.J.
 Rondini, Senior Vice President, Alternative Fund Services at Brown Brothers Harriman (BBH) spoke about digital transformation in alternative fund services and how they used Appian, along with our trusted technology partner, Vuram to create, plan and execute on their digital transformation project.
 His advice was “start small but think big the whole time.”
 He spoke about how BBH chose the first project, the right technology tools, partners to engage, and how they measured performance to take their alternative fund services to the next level.

 We’re making the economy run

 Options Clearing Corporation (OCC) spoke about using Appian to build an app in a day.
 As a SIFMU — a Systemically Important Financial Market Utility, it is critically important to quickly demonstrate and enforce strict controls to enhance risk management.
-OCC is leveraging the Appian Platform’s speed to do just that.
+OCC is leveraging the Appian platform’s speed to do just that.

-Bank Vontobel AG and Bendigo and Adelaide Bank each spoke about achieving business value through the effective delivery of business process solutions in a complex IT environment, all while operating in the fast evolving and regulated banking industry.
+Bank Vontobel AG and Bendigo and Adelaide Bank each spoke about achieving business value through the effective delivery of business process software and solutions in a complex IT environment, all while operating in the fast evolving and regulated banking industry.

 So many important financial institutions made Appian World a stop along their journey this year — First Republic Bank, Fidelity, State Street, and many others.
 The common thread throughout every presentation was, as Mike said in his earlier blog — change.
 The pace of change in financial markets is accelerating, and in a highly regulated industry, Appian empowers our customers to be change agents.
 We know that change can be complex and difficult, and at Appian, we’re doing our best to change that.